DAL-INWK/Design_Fall_2022/README.md

    - Verify that you have a green checkmark in front of your branch.
 You can click on the checkmark to find details.

    ![](img/checks.png)

-## Validation Tests

-There are two categories of validation tests performed on the lab configuration:

-### Parsing tests

-Parsing tests are performed using simple parsing of configuration files to confirm the presence of specific lines of configuration.
-The tests are performed on all labs and they include:

-- SNMP configuration check: Confirms the presence of SNMP community strings, location, and contact lines.
-- SysLog configuration check: Confirms the presence of SysLog server line.
-- Clock configuration check: Confirms the present of time zone settings.

-The parsing test fail if any of these individual tests fail.

-### Configuration tests

-Batfish is a network configuration analysis tool that guarantees validity and correctness of a network's configuration by building a model of the network's behavior based on device configurations.

-Batfish is used to perform simple tests on lab configuration files.
-These tests differ depending on the lab assignment.

-**Labs 1 to 4 tests:**

-- Number of Routers: Check of there are five configuration files and each file represents a unique router (no duplicates)
-- Valid Configuration: Ensures that Batfish is able to recognize the vendor's configuration files.
-- Clean Parsing: Checks if there are certain configuration lines that Batfish cannot understand or ignores.
-- Host Properties: Tests if the router's name, the domain name and NTP servers are configured as expected.
-- Undefined References: Tests if there are structures (such as ACL) that are used in the configuration but not defined.
-- Shut Interfaces: Tests if all unused interfaces are shutdown.

-Labs 1-4 configuring test fails if any of the above tests fail except the configuration and parsing tests.
-The test continues even if some configuration lines are not understood by Batfish.

-**Lab 5 tests:**

-Lab 5 checks include all previous checks and three more:

-- Duplicate Router IDs: Checks there are no duplicate BGP router IDs.
-- BGP Compatibility: Checks that there are no incompatible BGP sessions present in the configuration.
-- BGP Unestablished: Checks if there BGP sessions that are compatible but not established.

-Lab 5 configuration test fails if any of the above tests fail.
+6. If there are any error, modify your configuration files and repeat the steps 3 to 5

-## Validation Process
+## Verification Process

-This network validation process applies some CI/CD principles to check device configuration against some common configuration errors.
+This configuration verification process applies some CI/CD principles to check device configuration against some common configuration errors.
 The pipeline includes the following components:

 ![Pipeline](img/pipeline.png)

 - [Ansible](https://www.ansible.com/) — Network automation tool (based on Python):
   Ansible is used to automate the configuration of network devices as well at retrieve the configuration files in preparation for the configuration check.
 - [Batfish](https://www.batfish.org/) — Network configuration analysis tool (based in Python):
-  Batfish performs vendor-independent validation of network configuration by answering several questions and comparing answers with expected results.
+  Batfish performs vendor-independent verification of network configuration by answering several questions and comparing answers with expected results.
 - [Docker](https://www.docker.com/) — Platform for building, deploying, and managing containerized applications:
   Docker runs several containers in the pipeline, including: Drone Server, Drone Runner, Batfish, and martimy/netauto.
 - [Drone](https://www.drone.io/) — Continuous integration platform: